-Comic-Con has evolved from a comic book fan's dream weekend to the place where many of the big pop culture events are revealed, including deep looks into new movies and TV shows and new trailers and announcements for games and other media.
+Comic-Con has evolved from a comic book fan's dream weekend to the place where many large pop culture events are revealed, including deep looks into new movies and TV shows as well as new trailers and announcements for games and other media.

-We're sure to see a lot of big news coming out of the event all weekend, but you don't have to scour the internet for it: we'll drop all of the big, need-to-know news right here, so check back regularly and we'll have you covered.
+We're sure to see a lot of big news from the event all weekend, but you don't have to scour the internet for it: we'll drop all of the big, need-to-know news right here, so check back regularly and we'll have you covered.

 First Justice League trailer